 The AI Act will unify how AI is regulated across the single market of the 27 EU Member States.
-It also has important extraterritorial implications, as it covers all AI systems impacting people in the EU, regardless of where systems are developed or deployed.
+It also has important extraterritorial implications, as it covers all AI systems impacting people in the EU, regardless of where these systems are developed or deployed from.

-Compliance obligations are significant, and largely determined by the level of risk the usage of an AI system poses to people's safety, security, or fundamental rights.
-Obligations apply along the AI value chain.
-The AI Act applies a tiered compliance framework.
-Most requirements fall upon the developers and deployers of AI systems classified as "high-risk", and on general-purpose AI systems (including foundation models and generative AI systems) posing "systemic risks".
+Compliance obligations are significant, and largely determined by the level of risk the usage of an Al system poses to people's safety, security, or fundamental rights.
+Obligations apply along the Al value chain.
+The Al Act applies a tiered compliance framework: most requirements fall upon the developers and deployers of Al systems classified as "high-risk", and on general-purpose Al models (including foundation models and generative Al systems) posing "systemic risks".

-The agreement currently sets out a phased timeline for enforcement, starting with prohibited AI systems in late 2024 / early 2025 and progressively extending to nearly all AI systems by mid-2027.
-There are significant financial penalties for noncompliance.
+Reflecting these tiers, the AI Act sets-out a phased application timeline, starting with requirements for prohibited AI systems in February 2025 and progressively extending to all AI systems by 2030.
+There are significant financial penalties for noncompliance, up to 7% of worldwide annual turnover (revenue).

-It is important for business leaders in the EU and beyond to consider the implications of this complex legislation before it comes into effect.
+It is important for business leaders, both in the EU and beyond, to consider the implications of this complex legislation without delay.
 This consideration includes understanding how the AI Act interacts with existing and emerging rules and regulations in other jurisdictions, as well as with voluntary AI codes and principles.

 Businesses and other organizations should ensure they have an up-to-date inventory of the AI systems that they are developing or deploying.
-They will need to assess whether their systems are subject to compliance obligations and, if so, under which classification.
-Developers and deployers of high-risk and general-purpose AI systems will also need to ensure that effective AI governance frameworks and compliance systems are in place.
+They will need to assess whether their systems are subject to new compliance obligations and, if so, under which classification.
+Developers and deployers of high-risk and general-purpose AI systems in particular, will also need to ensure that they have robust and effective AI governance frameworks and compliance systems in place.